-When your spa water is dirty, it takes a toll on the filtration system.
+When your spa water is dirty, it affects the filtration system.
 It can also start to damage surfaces, and even create buildup inside the plumbing.
 Let all this go for too long, and you’ll be looking at a hefty bill to replace damaged parts.
 Keeping your hot tub clean keeps it in good working order, which will save you money.

 Use hot tub cleaner on the shell’s top that surrounds the tub.
 Clean the pillows to keep them mildew free.
 And keep the cover clean to prevent debris or other yucky stuff from falling into the water when you cover it up.

-More importantly, clean the hot tub filter on a regular basis.
+More importantly, clean the hot tub filter regularly.
 Sometimes, all it’ll need is a good spray with the hose.
 But if it’s really dirty, use a filter cleaner to get more life out of it.
 When you can’t get the filter clean anymore, it’s time to replace it.